July 22, 2018

 INT.
 THE SILENCE - BRIG - NIGHT

 YARA GREYJOY is imprisoned in the brig.
 Quite thoroughly imprisoned.
 Her wrists are tied together behind her back.
 She's chained to the wall by a leather collar around her neck.
-And there's a guard standing watch above the metal grate that opens up onto the deck of the ship.
+And there's a guard standing watch above the metal grate that opens onto the deck.

 She sits on the floor, leaning against the hull, eyes dull.
 Her split cheek is crusted over with dried blood.

 She looks up as she hears noise above the grate.
 They're changing the guard.
 She narrows her eyes and cranes her neck, trying to get a look at the NEW GUARD through the bars of the grate.
 The guard looks down at her, revealing his face for a quick second.
 Then he turns his back again to stand watch.

 Yara gazes up at him.
 A spark of the Yara we know and love comes back into her eyes, unextinguished as yet by all the drowning and beating and humiliation.

 She picks herself up off the floor and moves toward the grate.
 Her chain pulls taut.
 By design, she can't quite reach it.
 She leans her back against the steps leading up to the deck, as close to the grate as her chain will allow.

 The guard, TRIS BOTLEY, almost looks at her, but suppresses the reaction.
 He stares straight ahead, ignoring her.

 You didn't think I remembered you?
 I have a good mind for names and faces, among other things.

 Tris ignores her.